Akuli/teek/README.md

 tk.run()
 ```

-All tkinder widgets are Ttk, so you don't need to do a separate import to use
+All pythotk widgets are Ttk, so you don't need to do a separate import to use
 ttk widgets.
-Also, when you create a tkinder `Window`, the big ttk frame is
+Also, when you create a pythotk `Window`, the big ttk frame is
 created and packed automatically for you, and you don't need to think about it
 at all; you just create a `Window` and add stuff into it.